pushpadevl/shamir_secret_sharing/README.md

 ## Change Log

+- 2025_09_13: Added functions to retreive X and Y field values from the Share construct
 - 2025_08_29: Complete documentation and exmaple coverage
 - 2025_08_29: Added support for BN254 curve scalar prime (base prime and scalar prime for BN254 are same) for upcoming shares verification feature.
 BN254 curve is used for circom proof generation and ethereum as well.